hhageBA/rnaseq-qc/README.md

-RNASEQ-QCS is a bioinformatics pipeline for the quality control analysis of RNA sequencing data obtained from organism with an available reference genome and annotation.
+RNASEQ-QCS is a bioinformatics pipeline that can be used for the quality control analysis of RNA sequencing data obtained from organism with an available reference genome and annotation.

 STAGES:
     - preprocessing: